d1b1/d1b1/README.md

 ### Hello All 👋

 I am serial entrepreneur, hacky code writer and tech solution follower.
-I love good tech.
-I love a well written libraries that make building new things fun.
+I really love the fusion of new solutions and disruptive patterns.
+Currently in geeking out on the work on the Platformatic.dev team and their work to lower the challenges of code-ownership by removing boilerplate code from APIs.

-Currently in love with the work on the Platformatic.dev team and their work to lower the challenges of code-ownership by setting up new patterns that cut way down on boilerplate.
+Just left a startup, and looking for something new.
+Very interested in the fusion of capital and tech to solve and improve healthcare outcomes in research.

 <!--
 **d1b1/d1b1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.